NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 * [T9602 atmospheric temperature and relative-humidity sensor](https://github.com/NorthernWidget-Skunkworks/T9602_Library); the main `README.md` page for this third-party sensor contains more general information about using and programming it, so its reference documentation is in a [separate Markdown file](https://github.com/NorthernWidget-Skunkworks/T9602_Library/blob/master/library_reference.md).

 <br/>

+## Setting the clock

+Before you record data, you'll want to make sure that your logger knows what time it is.
+This is the only way to ensure that your data are paired with the proper timestamp, without which they often become much less useful!

+Follow the instructions and images on the [SetTime GUI GitHub page](https://github.com/NorthernWidget/SetTime_GUI), and/or watch the video below:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/q0fVwhMNLZg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Step 3: Recording and plotting data